agb32/cosmadoc/docs/source/cpucomputelab.md

 ## More on Sapphire Rapids

-### Node access

-Our Sapphire Rapids are configured to hold Ponte Vecchio GPUs (PVCs).
-Therefore, they are accessible as part of our Intel GPU nodes.

-(*) The nodes are given out FCFS, i.e. please check prior to any benchmarking that nobody else is currently using the node.

-### Specification
+We have two systems with Intel Sapphire Rapids CPUs.
+- A single node, gi001, also containing Ponte Vecchio GPUs
   - CPU name:       Intel(R) Xeon(R) Platinum 8480+
   - Sockets:                2
   - Cores per socket:       56
   - Threads per core:       2
+  - RAM:	      		  512 GB
+  - Network: HDR200 InfiniBand
+- The DINE2 system with 8 nodes
+  - CPU model: Intel(R) Xeon(R) Gold 6430
+  - Sockets: 2
+  - Cores per socket: 32
+  - Threads per core: 2
+  - RAM: 2TB
+  - Network: HDR200 InfiniBand

+### Node access

+Our single node Sapphire Rapids system contins Ponte Vecchio GPUs (PVCs).
+Therefore, they are accessible as part of our Intel GPU nodes.

+(*) The nodes are given out FCFS, i.e. please check prior to any benchmarking that nobody else is currently using the node.

+The DINE2 system can be accessed via the dine2 Slurm partition.

 ### Environment